 PHX Energy Services Corp. ("PHX Energy" or the "Company") believes that effective corporate governance is essential to creating long-term value for our shareholders.
 As such, PHX Energy has adopted certain structures and procedures to ensure that effective corporate governance practices are followed.
 The following describes our approach to corporate governance.
 The Board of Directors (the "Board") of PHX Energy is responsible for the overall governance of the Company.
 The Board oversees the Company's business and affairs and the day-to-day conduct of business by executive management, establishes or approves all corporate policies as required and involves itself jointly with management in ensuring the long-term creation of shareholder value and the preservation and protection of the Company's assets.
-In addition to prescribed legal obligations, the Board bears primary responsibility for the following:

 The Board will take such actions as it deems appropriate to ensure:

 the integrity of PHX Energy’s Chief Executive Officer, Chief Financial Officer and other members of the management of the Company; and

 that a culture of integrity is created and maintained throughout the Company, its affiliates and in particular, the management team involved with PHX Energy.

 With respect to each fiscal year, the Board: